Kellogg (NYSE:K) Shares Sold by Mission Wealth Management LP

 Mission Wealth Management LP cut its position in shares of Kellogg (NYSE:K – Get Rating) by 32.9% during the 1st quarter, according to the company in its most recent filing with the SEC.
 The firm owned 5,289 shares of the company’s stock after selling 2,597 shares during the quarter.
 Mission Wealth Management LP’s holdings in Kellogg were worth $341,000 as of its most recent filing with the SEC.

-Several other hedge funds have also recently modified their holdings of K. CVA Family Office LLC acquired a new position in shares of Kellogg during the 4th quarter valued at $26,000.
+Several other hedge funds have also recently modified their holdings of the company.
+CVA Family Office LLC acquired a new position in shares of Kellogg in the 4th quarter worth $26,000.
 Allworth Financial LP grew its holdings in shares of Kellogg by 108.9% in the 1st quarter.
 Allworth Financial LP now owns 397 shares of the company’s stock worth $26,000 after acquiring an additional 207 shares during the last quarter.
 AHL Investment Management Inc. acquired a new position in shares of Kellogg in the 4th quarter worth $29,000.
 Schubert & Co acquired a new position in shares of Kellogg in the 4th quarter worth $34,000.
 Finally, Curi Wealth Management LLC acquired a new position in shares of Kellogg in the 4th quarter worth $39,000.
 Institutional investors own 84.34% of the company’s stock.

+A number of equities analysts recently issued reports on K shares.
+Credit Suisse Group lifted their target price on Kellogg from $62.00 to $69.00 in a report on Monday, May 9th.
+StockNews.com raised Kellogg from a “hold” rating to a “buy” rating in a research report on Monday, May 9th.
+Citigroup raised their target price on Kellogg from $83.00 to $87.00 and gave the stock a “buy” rating in a research report on Wednesday, June 22nd.
+Piper Sandler cut Kellogg from a “neutral” rating to an “underweight” rating and decreased their target price for the stock from $66.00 to $62.00 in a research report on Tuesday, May 3rd.
+Finally, Deutsche Bank Aktiengesellschaft decreased their target price on Kellogg from $74.00 to $72.00 and set a “hold” rating for the company in a research report on Wednesday, June 22nd.
+Two research analysts have rated the stock with a sell rating, seven have assigned a hold rating and three have given a buy rating to the company.
+According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $70.20.

 In other Kellogg news, major shareholder Kellogg W. K. Foundation Trust sold 146,153 shares of the business’s stock in a transaction dated Wednesday, April 20th.
 The stock was sold at an average price of $68.40, for a total value of $9,996,865.20.
 Following the completion of the sale, the insider now owns 57,901,062 shares of the company’s stock, valued at $3,960,432,640.80.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
 Insiders sold 876,918 shares of company stock valued at $60,969,185 in the last ninety days.
 Insiders own 1.40% of the company’s stock.